Supporting Reading at Home

 Reading skills are also developed through regularly Reading Aloud to children.

 Literacy Lessons are another key opportunity for teaching reading.
 Each literacy unit usually lasts for several weeks and will tackle a particular type of text e.g. fantasy stories, instructions etc. Over the course of those few weeks children should read various texts of this type and ideally learn one off by heart including actions and sound effects.
 They should also develop speaking and listening skills by exploring these texts through drama and role play and discussing how they feel about them.
 Specific skills related to the text, such as sentence structure or getting things in the right order should be explored and finally children should have a go at writing their own text.
 Clearly many parts of this process will help to develop children's reading skills.
-Within this process there will be many opportunities for Shared Reading in which a teacher will plan to model or develop a specific reading skill with a group of children.
+Within this process there will be many opportunities for further teaching of Reading.
+Teachers are also looking to provide these opportunities across the curriculum.

 Click on each video to see how we teach each phoneme with their accompanying action.